MarlyKhoury/AutoGo/README.md

 <img src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the AutoGo app uses:

 - This project uses the [React Native app development Framework](https://reactnative.dev/).
 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
 It is based on React, Facebook's JavaScript library for building user interfaces, but instead of targeting the browser, it targets mobile platforms.
 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/) which allows the app to create a scalable and reliable database.